pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 ## Deploy a TiDB cluster and the monitoring component

-This section describes how to deploy a TiDB cluster and its monitoring component in Azure AKS.
+This section describes how to deploy a TiDB cluster and its monitoring component on Azure AKS.

 ### Create namespace